 We are entering a whole new way of doing things.
 This will involve a lot of change.

-Our emails will be covering a number of topics.
-All aimed at helping you best support deaf students.
+Our emails will cover a number of topics.
+All are aimed at helping you best support deaf students.

 If there are any topics that you would like us to cover, just hit reply to this email and let us know; we are here to help.